Our Christian Values

 SIAMS Report 2018

-This month’s value is: Dignity
+This half term our value is: Joy

 Our symbol that represents this value is: ![]()